MUSA Salt Museum – Cervia

 Outdoors, Camillone salt pan is the last one that still produces salt with the artisanal production system that lasted until 1959 when it was replaced by the mechanized production system.

-MUSA Salt Museum is a well known as a Quality Museum by Emilia Romagna Region.
+MUSA Salt Museum is well-known as a Quality Museum in Emilia Romagna Region.

 The Salt of Cervia is considered by food lovers the best one and it is a Slow Food Presidium since 2004.

 Opening hours: see the website>>>